A boat docked on the Connecticut River in Essex

 Wine and Dine

 Thirsty for more?
 Sip wines from Connecticut’s award-winning vineyards, or down a pint of beer in a brewery or one of many craft brewpubs.
 Then, savor the taste of farm-to-table cuisine and enjoy seafood fresh from the Long Island Sound.
-New Haven has pizza that ranks among the top ten in the United States and is the home of the first hamburger sandwich, still cooked as it was in the mid-1800s, at Louie’s Lunch.
+New Haven has pizza that ranks among the top ten in the United States and is the home of the first hamburger sandwich at Louis' Lunch, still cooked as it was in 1900.

 Unplug and Recharge